-1.1 This Infrastructure Delivery Plan (IDP) provides a resource which outlines the presence of and planned delivery of infrastructure which is relevant to the area covered by the Local Plan for Selby District.
+- 1.1 This Infrastructure Delivery Plan (IDP) provides a resource which outlines the presence of and planned delivery of infrastructure which is relevant to the area covered by the Local Plan for Selby District.
+The Local Plan is not a single document but comprises the adopted Core Strategy and the emerging Sites and Policies Local Plan (when adopted).
 It brings together in one document the investment plans of many different organisations, in both the public and private sector.
-This document gives the position as at January 2014.
-The IDP is an evolving document and will be updated as appropriate to present the most up-to-date picture.
+This document gives the position as of September 2014.
+The IDP is an evolving document and will be updated as appropriate to present the most up-to-date picture. - The IDP was initially developed to form part of the evidence base which underpins the Core Strategy.
+As it is a living document it is now being updated to support the emerging Sites and Policies Local Plan (or SAPP or 'PLAN Selby') The initial work already undertaken with IDP consultation partners will also help to inform the PLAN Selby initial consultation and help identify the required infrastructure needs to deliver the plan.